scala/scala3/docs/docs/reference/inline.md

 ### Reference

-For more info, see [PR #4927](https://github.com/lampepfl/dotty/pull/4768), which explains how rewrite methods can be used for typelevel programming and code specialization.
+For more info, see [PR #4927](https://github.com/lampepfl/dotty/pull/4768), which explains how inline methods can be used for typelevel programming and code specialization.